Evaluation of an Open-Source Pipeline to Create Patient-Specific Left Atrial Models: A Reproducibility Study

-In this paper, we present an integrated open-source workflow for creating patient-specific atrial models from cardiac MRI.
-We perform an intra and inter-observer study to demonstrate the reproducibility in our approach for creating patient-specific left atrial anatomical models.
-We then quantify the impact of inter and intra-observer variability on atrial fibre maps, activation simulations, and fibrillation simulations.
 We demonstrate that with a guided, semi-automated modelling approach we can generate operator-independent patient-specific left atrial models.
+By providing the first evaluation of model reproducibility, we can provide estimates of the degree of uncertainty due to manual operations that give context for interpreting clinical and research simulation studies.
 Section~\ref{sec:materials} describes the data and refers to the image acquisition protocols, as well as the users, assignment of cases, and training resources developed.
 Section~\ref{sec:methods} describes the methodology, simulation protocols, and the reproducibility experiments and metrics evaluated.
 Section~\ref{sec:results} presents the results of all the experiments.